April 1, 2025

 3. Choose the file you want to upload.
 You can upload up to 15 videos at a time.
 Be sure to click Edit on each file to edit your video details—we'll explain best practices for that later on in the article.

-Note: To ensure successful playback on different devices and networks, YouTube will convert your video to the highest available resolution.
+Note: To ensure successful playback on different devices and networks, YouTube will process your video and convert it to the highest available resolution after upload.

-How to post a video to YouTube on mobile
+How to post a video on YouTube from mobile

-There are two ways to post a video to YouTube with a mobile device—via the traditional YouTube app and the YouTube Studio app.
-Let’s look at each.
+There are two ways to post a video on YouTube with a mobile device—via the traditional YouTube app and the YouTube Studio app.
+Let's look at each.

-How to post a video with the YouTube app
+How to post a video using the YouTube app

 1. Launch the YouTube app.